Passport validity: Child and young adult passports

-Most countries issue passports for children and young adults for five years, under passport issuing protocols a child or young adult passport is defined as being under 16 years for a United States Passport, under 19 years for a Japanese Passport, under 21 years for a Croatian passport, under 24 years for a German passport or under 30 years as is the case with a Spanish passport.
+Most countries issue passports for children and young adults for five years, under passport issuing protocols a child or young adult passport is defined as being under 16 years for a United States passport, under 19 years for a Japanese passport, under 21 years for a Croatian passport, under 24 years for a German passport or under 30 years as is the case with a Spanish passport.

 Infant passports

 Because children change rapidly in appearance from infancy to age five, some countries issue infant passports for two years, such as the Austrian passport, or for one year in the case of the Republic of Korea passport.

-Country by Country Passport Validity Requirements
+Country-by-country passport validity requirements

 Some countries base validity on arrival date and some require passports to be valid beyond the intended departure date.

 Validity on arrival

 Many countries require passports to have a remaining validity of six months or more on the date of arrival.